 this is really important.
-Effective adherence and the fact to apply to the chosen methodology, is what determines the project to be successful.
-It is sometimes good to make a small prototype to assess viability or research new technologies.
+Effective adherence and the fact to apply to the chosen methodology is what determines the project to be successful.
+It is sometimes good to make a small prototype to assess the viability or research new technologies.

 # 3. Make Reasonable Budgets and Estimates

 Many projects fail or stretch in time to make unrealistic estimates.
 Reasonable planning depends on setting time, budget, resources, and effort well.
 It is best to use proven estimation and budgeting techniques.
 Trying to tighten estimates to try to shorten a project usually ends in catastrophe.